View of the Surrey Countryside

 ... and with two towers the height of Battersea Power Station.

-Have you wondered where all of the objection signs and banners that popped up in Hascombe have gone?
+Where have all of the objection signs and banners that popped up in Hascombe gone?

 In their infinite wisdom..
 YOUR Waverley has served take-down Enforcement Notices on the residents and local campaign groups who are opposed to the HUGE proposed Dunsfold Park Development.